fi5u/Click-Type/ROADMAP.md

 - ~~setup github page~~
 - ~~import 'Lato' font~~
 - ~~add EUR symbol~~
-- move current readme to GH Pages branch, add something to original readme
+- ~~move current readme to GH Pages branch, add something to original readme~~
 - ~~add link to readme~~
 - clicking back up with mouse does not work
-- can deploy with production settings?
+- ~~can deploy with production settings?~~
 - ~~set default speed to 12~~
+- implement the button